ESIPFed/science-on-schema.org/tutorials/esip-summer-mtg-2022/15_variables.md

 **Source:**
 [Line 92-155](/tutorials/esip-summer-mtg-2022/examples/dataset-01.txt#L92-L155)

-> Abbreviated lis of variables from the source data for brevity
+> Abbreviated list of variables from the source data for brevity

 ```
 parameters: